domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 You do you.
 Embrace what's uniquely you.
 Don't be afraid to let it out; even if others see and judge you for it.
 Make it good!

+You're gifted with the talent that brings people to you. --Jimmie Whisman, Small Town Murder podcast, Ep.
+179

 Every day, do at least one activity that scares you.

 At work: What needs to get done, will get done, and you'll know it.
 Everything else is gravy.

+Another day, more B.S.--another challenge.
+Great, you now know what to expect.
+Now, embrace it!

+Focus on doing your job & doing it well.
+You're getting paid for a reason.
+At the same time, don't allow employment to rob you of your entire (one) life (just the majority of the waking part of it).

+Less fussin', mo' tussin.